 If you wish to hold an ad-hoc event in England or Wales and require a temporary licence for the event, you must give a Temporary Event Notice (TEN) to your local licensing authority.
 You must also give a copy of the TEN to the environmental health department and the police.
 If the premises where the event is to be held is in areas governed by two or more local authorities applications must be made to each authority.
 If the application is made online to the Council, the licensing authority will copy the TEN to environmental health and the police.

-Please consult the TENs Guidance on Temporary Event Notices for further details.
+Please consult the TENs Guidance for more details on Temporary Event Notices.
 This document will also list the addresses for the local authority and the police.
 Advice is also available in Duties of the Premises User.

 Unless you submit an electronic application online, you must also give a copy of the notice to the licensing authority, the police and the environmental health authority no later than ten clear working days before the event for a standard Temporary Event Notice.